fatchan/jschan/README.md

 If you plan on using hcaptcha or google recaptcha, you will need to modify the content-security-policy header (CSP) in your nginx config. (documentation: [google recaptcha](https://developers.google.com/recaptcha/docs/faq#im-using-content-security-policy-csp-on-my-website.-how-can-i-configure-it-to-work-with-recaptcha), [hcaptcha](https://docs.hcaptcha.com/#content-security-policy-settings))

 If you use cloudflare, please read [these](https://support.cloudflare.com/hc/en-us/articles/200170786-Restoring-original-visitor-IPs-Logging-visitor-IP-addresses-with-mod-cloudflare-) [articles](https://support.cloudflare.com/hc/en-us/articles/200168236-Configuring-Cloudflare-IP-Geolocation) to setup proper IP forwarding and geolocation headers.
 Similar steps would apply to other CDNs/reverse proxies.

-Also included is an "nginx_advanced" config, and a snippets folder for advanced users who want to better organise and more easily customise the nginx configuration.
-It functions the same as the normal nginx.example, but you need to create the snippets folder in /etc/nginx/snippets, copy the example snippets, and edit them with your domain and installation path.

 **7. Clone this repo, browse to the folder and set some things up**